 After you connect a browser window should appear with our terms and conditions of use, which you will need to read and accept.
 If the window does not automatically pop up, you can trigger it by opening a new browser and typing in any web address.

 Public access computers are available to access for free at all City of Ryde Libraries for those with a valid Ryde Library Service membership.
-Non-library members will have to join up to use the computers.
+Non-library members can join the library or obtain a guest card from library staff.

-Under current restrictions, computers can be used for a maximum of one hour per day, with the possibility of a half-hour extension.
+Computers can be used for a maximum of 90 minutes each day, subject to availability.
 You can also book computers in advance by going online.

 All public computers come installed with Microsoft Word 2010, Microsoft Excel 2010 and Microsoft PowerPoint 2010.
 Headphone and multiple USB ports are available for you to connect external devices.